rangari-rani/academic-projects-mca/README.md

 Welcome to my collection of academic projects built during the Master of Computer Applications (MCA) program at Rashtrasant Tukadoji Maharaj Nagpur University (RTMNU), Nagpur in 2022.

-These projects were built as part of my MCA curriculum and reflect my foundational experience in frontend, desktop, and full-stack development.
-They've laid the groundwork for my current focus on scalable, production-grade full-stack applications using Spring Boot and ReactJS.
+These projects reflect my foundational experience in frontend, desktop, and visual programming — and laid the groundwork for my current focus on production-ready full-stack development using Spring Boot and ReactJS.

 > 📌 View the full MCA Portfolio UI:
 > [🌐 mca-ranirangari-portfolio.vercel.app](https://mca-ranirangari-portfolio.vercel.app/)